hirusha-adi/hirusha/docs/linux/auto-start-systemd.md

 ---
-title: Autostart Services with systemd in Linux
+title: Autostart Services with Systemd in Linux
 sidebar_label: Autostart Services (with systemd)
 ---

-# Autostart Services with Systemd in Linux

 Before getting started, it's recommended that you have a basic idea of what's actually going on by reading [this](https://wiki.archlinux.org/title/Systemd) awesome page on the Arch Wiki.